 PLAGIARISM AND CHEATING: These are not fooling-around offences with me.
 Your written work is to be the product of your own thinking.
 Ditto with tests.
-Be warned: if you cheat, I will send you and your work on to the Dean of Students.
-No excuses, no tears, no "I didn't understand about citing other
+Be warned: if you cheat, I will send you and

 If you are not sure how the University defines plagiarism, please see the Plagiarism Statement in the George Mason University Honor System and Code at http://mason.gmu.edu/~montecin/plagiarism.htm.